-There are a number of treatment methods for erectile dysfunction and penile implants are some of the most successful.
+There are a number of treatment methods for men near Phoenix suffering from erectile dysfunction and penile implants are some of the most successful.
 Penile implants are discreet and easy to use making them an ideal solution for men when medication and other ED treatments are not successful.

 Dr. Frank Simoncini at Southeast Valley Urology specializes in performing penile implant surgery.
 Dr. Simoncini has helped hundreds of men revive their sex life at his office in Gilbert, AZ.